-In particular, the bound in eq. (\ref{epsilon bound}) is an important no-go result that shows a generic difficulty for string-theoretic models to entail accelerated expansion at late times.
-If the theory is to be at weak string coupling, then either the dilaton has to be stabilized or there need to be more than two terms in the potential, with at least a positive and a negative-definite one.
-If the dilaton is not stabilized, acceleration is generally favored in theories in which many terms of either signs appear in the scalar potential -- which can be the case for instance of potentials generated by string-loop corrections in non-supersymmetric theories.
+In particular, our bound represents an important no-go result that shows a generic difficulty for string-theoretic models to entail accelerated expansion at late times.
+To be at weak string coupling, then either the dilaton has to be stabilized or there need to be more than two terms in the potential, with at least a positive- and a negative-definite one.
+If the dilaton is not stabilized, acceleration is generally favored in theories in which many terms of both signs appear in the scalar potential -- which can be the case, for instance, for potentials generated by string-loop corrections in non-supersymmetric theories.

-For scaling solutions, we also show in eq. (\ref{directional gamma}) that the acceleration parameter is in an exact correspondence with the normalized directional derivative of the scalar potential computed along the field-space trajectories.
-Noticeably, curvature-induced scalar potentials stand out as special, when a scaling solution is possible: first, they correspond to minimal tree-level potentials that provide the dilaton bound; second, whenever they are present, they imply that the Kaluza-Klein and the Hubble scales are of the same order of magnitude, meaning that the theory is not genuinely lower-dimensional.
+For scaling solutions, we also show that the $\epsilon$-parameter is in an exact correspondence with the normalized directional derivative of the scalar potential along the field-space trajectories.
+Noticeably, curvature-induced scalar potentials stand out as special, when a scaling solution is possible: they correspond to minimal tree-level potentials that provide the dilaton bound, and, whenever they are present, they prevent a parametric separation of the Kaluza-Klein and Hubble scales.